TanmayAmbadkar/iiitv-alumni/README.md

 ## Alumni Portal for IIIT Vadodara

-This will be the alumni portal for IIIT Vadodara
+This will be backend for the alumni portal for IIIT Vadodara The backend is currently in Django 3.1

 ___
 ## Setup